-Employee has not specifically contested that the documentation in his CLDF is incorrect and has not provided any credible evidence that would bolster a score in any of the aforementioned categories completed by the principal of Harris.
+Employee further alleges that he was not fairly compared to other Employees because the competitive levels were not clearly defined.
+However, Employee has not provided any credible evidence that would bolster a score in any of the aforementioned categories completed by the principal of Moten.
 Further, there is no indication that any supplemental evidence would supplant the higher scores received by the remaining employees in Employee's competitive level who were not separated from service.
-Moreover, this Office cannot substitute its judgment for that of the principal at Harris, who was given discretion to complete Employee's CLDF and had wide latitude to invoke her managerial discretion.
-With respect to the aforementioned CLDF categories, I will not substitute my judgment for that of the principal of Harris as it relates to the scores she accorded Employee and his colleagues in the instant matter.
+Moreover, this Office cannot substitute its judgment for that of the principal at Moten, who was given discretion to complete Employee's CLDF and had wide latitude to invoke his managerial discretion.
+With respect to the aforementioned CLDF categories, I find that I will not substitute my judgment for that of the principal of Moten as it relates to the scores he accorded Employee and his colleagues in the instant matter.

 The Length of Service category, which was completed by DHR, includes credit for years of service, District residency, veterans' preference, and prior outstanding or exceeds expectation performance rating within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.
-Employee received one (1) point in this category.
-Agency has provided an affidavit from Peter Weber, who served as the Interim Director of Human Resources during the time of the instant RIF.24 Mr. Weber states that he was responsible for computing employees' length of service for the instant RIF and used the DHR official Peoplesoft system to obtain data for the calculations, which appear in Employee's CLDF.
-Therefore, based on the evidence of record, I find that Agency properly calculated this number.
+Employee received a total of three (3) points in this category and has not contested that additional points should have been awarded.
+Additionally, Agency has provided an affidavit from Peter Weber, who served as the Interim Director of Human Resources during the time of the instant RIF.31 Mr. Weber states that he was responsible for computing employees' length of service for the instant RIF and used the DHR official Peoplesoft system to obtain data for the calculations, which appear in Employee's CLDF.
+Further, a review of Employee's personnel file, submitted by Agency, does not reveal any evidence that would necessitate a recalculation of the points awarded in this category.32 Therefore, based on the evidence of record, I find that Agency properly calculated this number.

 Moreover, in reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
-Bd. of Educ. of the Dist. of Columbia, 25 the D.C.
-Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the CLDF, Employee received a total score of eight and a half (8.5) points after all of the factors
+Bd. of Educ. of the Dist. of Columbia,33 the D.C.
+Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."34 According to the CLDF, Employee received a total score of eighteen (18) points after all of the factors outlined above were tallied and scored.
+The lowest scoring elementary teacher in Employee's competitive level who was retained in